Ronald Duterte: Post-mayoral career

 After his stint as mayor, Duterte in 1991 became the president of then University of Southern Philippines (USP) and later on as dean of its college of law.
 As university president, he led the gradual reopening of USP's college operations.

 Personal life

 Duterte was married to Gloria Parinas, the 1964 Miss Hawaii Filipina.
-They had three children namely Kathleen Genevieve, Christian Alison and Ronald Patrick II.
+They had three children namely Kathleen Genevieve, Alison Christine and Ronald Patrick II.

 Death

-Duterte died at the age of 71 on November 20, 2005.
+Duterte died at the age of 82 on June 26, 2016.